equinor/ops-actions/README.md

 [Reusable GitHub Actions workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) for common operational tasks.

-Examples:
+## Workflows

-- `terraform.yml`: provision cloud environment using Terraform.
+This repository contains the following workflow files - clicking on a workflow file name will redirect you to the usage documentation for that workflow:

-- `docker.yml`: build Docker image and push to container registry.
+- [`python-release.yml`](docs/workflows/python-release.md): Python package build and release automation.
-- `azure-webapp.yml`: deploy to Azure Web App.
+- [`terraform.yml`](docs/workflows/terraform.md): run Terraform in automation.

 ## Usage